Acid Reflux Disorders / GERD

-Acid is normally produced in the stomach to aid in digestion.
-When this acid refluxes up into the esophagus and causes symptoms, a condition called gastroesophageal reflux disease (GERD) occurs.
-GERD, which affects approximately 20 percent of the US population, is associated with a weak lower esophageal sphincter (the valve that prevents food from climbing up the esophagus from the stomach), and/or a laxity in the diaphragmatic opening separating the chest from the abdomen.
+The stomach produces acid to aid in digestion.
+When this acid comes up into the esophagus, we call it gastroesophageal reflux disease (GERD).
+This common condition affects about one in five Americans.
+Doctors do not know what causes GERD.
+But people who experience GERD often have a weak lower esophageal sphincter (the valve that prevents food from climbing up the esophagus from the stomach), or looseness in the opening that separates the chest from the abdomen.